The Church of England has formally acknowledged us as a dispersed religious Order.

 Men who are communicant members of the Anglican Church and who live within the jurisdiction of a diocese in Great Britain (i.e., England, Scotland, or Wales) are invited to discern a vocation with us.

-For general information, or if you are interested in exploring a vocation with our uncloistered Order, then please get in touch with our Sub-Prior Br Christian:
+For general information, or if you are interested in exploring a vocation with our uncloistered Order then, in the first instance, please get in touch with our Br Christian OC: